|

 Young larvae immediately bore into the needle where they overwinter.
 As

 weather warms in the spring, feeding begins.
-Each larva mines several
+Each larva can mine several

 webbed together and remain on the tree for the duration of the summer.